mebauer/PUI2018_mb6203/HW6_mb6203/README.md

 **Technical Details about HW6:**

 For homework 3 and 4 I utilized your *solutions* notebooks.
 Although the output looks fairly similar, I attempted to change items where I could (i.e. assigning variables new names, new comments in my own words, etc.).
+I wasn't totally sure if you wanted us to use them or not, but I believe they were good starting points for me and ultimately helped me learn the material faster and more in-depth.
+Thank you also for the comments throughout the notebooks.

 ## Assignment 1: Review your classmate's Citibike project proposal

 Assignment 1 is titled CitibikeReview_mb6203.md

+I have sent pull request to my colleague.